Haruna2004/Haruna2004/README.md

 Founder, Software Engineer, Physicist
 -----------------------------------------------------

-I love to code and build hardware
+I love to code and build cool hardware

 * 🚀  I am a Cofounder and Lead Engr at [Pasoma](https://www.npmjs.com/package/pasoma)
 * 🧠  I'm attempting to automate the DevOps role with AI